andersonbosa/tutuBOX/README.md

 nyanBOX is a wireless toolkit designed to explore, analyze, and interact with various wireless communication protocols.
 Based on the original nRFBOX by CiferTech, this fork retains all the powerful features while introducing new improvements and providing ongoing maintenance.

-The device combines the ESP32 Wroom32U, NRF24 modules, an OLED display, and other components to create a multifunctional device that can act as a scanner, analyzer, jammer, BLE jammer, BLE spoofer, and perform advanced tasks such as the "Sour Apple" attack.
+The device combines the ESP32 Wroom32U, NRF24 modules, an OLED display, and other components to create a multifunctional device for WiFi and Bluetooth security research, network analysis, RF signal monitoring, and wireless protocol testing.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/530e5686-09db-4f02-aabe-80a8abcbb036" alt="nyanBOX Interface" width="650" />